Tuesday, March 26, 2019

 In the Islamic world, and in African tribal cultures, circumcision is often viewed as a ceremony that marks a boy's transition into adulthood.
 In fact, it's often the case that males aren't allowed to get married until they've been circumcised.
 In this regard it's almost like a token of citizenship, where a man can't fully take part in adult society unless he's been through this ordeal.

 Returning to the Old Testament we also see circumcision being required in a similar sense.
-In the story of Dinah and the Shechemites (Genesis 34) it's demanded that Shechem and all his fellow male townsfolk be circumcised if he's to take Dinah, the women he's unlawfully slept with, as his wife.
+In the story of Dinah and the Shechemites (Genesis 34) it's demanded that Shechem and all his fellow male townsfolk be circumcised if he's to take Dinah, the woman he's unlawfully slept with, as his wife.
 Similarly the Romano-Jewish scholar Josephus wrote that when the Idumeans were subdued by force, they were only permitted to remain in their country "if they would circumcise their genitals, and make use of the laws of the Jews".
 [11] Again, suggesting circumcision was a pre-condition of social involvement, and a visible, sincere showing that one was prepared to submit to the law.

 Circumcision was also common in ancient Egypt, where wall reliefs depict the procedure being carried out.
 In one written account, said to be from the 23rd century BC, an Egyptian named Uha tells of being circumcised on mass with "one hundred and twenty" other men.
 [12] The Jews were said to have come from Egypt.
 With the added theme being that they were escaping slavery.
 So it all ties in quite neatly.